cuynu/vanced-patches/README.md

 - Stability ✅
 - Compatible with Unisoc devices ✅
 - Download videos and music with NewPipe built-in integration ✅
-- Actually specific Vanced patch (not ReVanced anymore) ✅
+- Actually is specific Vanced patch (not ReVanced anymore) ✅

 Branding icon & name will build as YouTube Vanced icon & name.
 If you build non-root variant, package name will change to : com.vanced.android.youtube.